 In light of the information they contain, congressional committee hearings can often serve as a component in constructing a legislative history.
 Transcripts of committee hearings are not immediately available, however.
 As noted by the Congressional Research Service, “[p]rinted hearings…often are not published for months after the hearing, but are usually available for inspection in committee offices; witness testimony is often available on-line.”
 Where to find these published hearings can sometimes be a challenge, and as such, we will go into the congressional committee hearing research process in greater detail below.

-Because the Hughes hearing occurred in the late 1940s, a print-based researcher would turn to the CIS Congressional Committee Hearings Index, specifically the volumes covering the 79th – 82nd Congresses, 1945-1952.
-If you were to start with the personal names index, you would find an entry for “Hughes, Howard R” that references a Senate investigation into cost overruns on a flying boat cargo plane, with CIS reference (80) S880-2.
-If I did not know the name of a witness, I could also have chosen the index by subjects and organizations volume, and ultimately be brought to the same reference number.
-This CIS reference number can be used to pull up the hearing on microfiche or be used in ProQuest Congressional’s search by number feature.
-This hearing spans several days and was published in several parts, so you would want to take advantage of the table of contents in the hearing to jump to particular exchanges of interest.
+To find the Hughes hearing from the 1940s, you would use the CIS Congressional Committee Hearings Index.
+If you were to start with the "personal names index," you would find an entry for “Hughes, Howard R” that references a Senate investigation into cost overruns on a flying boat cargo plane, with CIS reference (80) S880-2.
+If you did not know the name of the witness, you could use the "subjects and organizations index" and ultimately find the same reference number.
+The CIS reference number can be used to pull up the hearing on microfiche or ProQuest Congressional.
+This particular hearing spans several days and was published in several parts, so you would want to take advantage of the table of contents in the hearing to jump to particular exchanges of interest.

 The subscription resources marked with a padlock are available to researchers on-site at the Library of Congress.
 If you are unable to visit the Library, you may be able to access these resources through your local public or academic library.